(Epidermoid Cyst; Epidermal Inclusion Cyst; Epithelial Cyst; Keratin Cyst)

 |Copyright © Nucleus Medical Media, Inc.

-Acne and skin injuries increase your risk of developing an epidermal cyst.
+Acne and skin injuries increase the risk of developing an epidermal cyst.

 An epidermal cyst may cause: